List of Warsaw Shore cast members: Cast changes

 On 18 April 2016, Anna Ryśnik announced that she had quit Warsaw Shore and series 5 would be her last series.
 In July 2016 it was announced that Ewelina Kubiak and twins Pauly and Pietro Kluk also left the show and would not appear in the sixth series.
 On 12 August 2016 it was confirmed that new cast members Aleksandra Smoleń and Piotr Polak joined the cast for the sixth series.
 On 20 October 2016 it was announced that Klaudia Stec had quit the show mid-series and would be replaced by new cast member Ewelina "Młoda" Bańkowska.

 On 14 February 2017, three former cast members Alan Kwieciński, Ewelina Kubiak, and Klaudia Stec made a comeback since Winter Camp.
 Aleksandra Smoleń did not return after series six.
 After the seventh series it was announced that Jakub Henke, Alan Kwieciński, Magda Pyznar, Klaudia Stec, and Ewelina "Młoda" Bańkowska would be leaving Warsaw Shore.
 Anna "Mała" Aleksandrzak had quit the show during episode 10.

 On 24 August 2017, it was revealed that the eighth series would feature nine potential new cast members.
 They were Jola Mróz, who had previously appeared on the first series of Ex on the Beach Poland as a main cast member and second series as an ex-girlfriend of current cast member Piotr, Anna "Andzia" Papierz, Bartek Barański, Ilona Borowska, Jacek Bystry, Kamila Widz, Marcin "Brzydal" Maruszak, Mariusz "Ryjek" Adam and Wiktoria Sypucińska.
 It was later confirmed that Anna "Mała" Aleksandrzak, who left during the previous series, returned for the eighth series.
 Jola Mróz, Jacek Bystry, Marcin "Brzydal" Maruszak, and Wiktoria Sypucińska were selected to become permanent.
 Bartek Barański quit the show and did not return in the ninth series.

 Series nine was the final series to include original cast member Wojtek Gola following his decision to quit, as well as Jacek Bystry and Jola Mróz after they were both axed from the show.
 Wiktoria Sypucińska also left the show.
 The tenth series included new cast members Filip Ćwiek, who had previously appeared on the second series of Ex on the Beach Poland, Julia Kruzer, and Patryk Spiker.
 Former cast member Klaudia Stec returned to the show.
 Paweł "Trybson" Trybała also returned to the show as the boss.
+It featured numerous returns as it was the show's first anniversary season.
 Julia Kruzer left in episode ten and was replaced by Klaudia "Czaja" Czajkowska.
 On 13 January 2019 it was announced that Marcin "Brzydal" Maruszak had quit the show and this is his last season.
 Filip Ćwiek did not appear in the next series.